rhsgsa/hybrid-cloud-coolstore/README.md

 01. Set up F5 Distributed Cloud Global Loadbalancer

 	*   Note that you will need to install the following: `yq`, `jinja2` and `vesctl`.
+        *   Be sure a valid 'Site Token' is set in the file: f5/hcd-coolstore-multi-cluster.yaml
+        *   Read more about F5 XC in: f5/README.md

 			make f5